 Hana J. is a resident Event Planner and Coordinator at Peppermint & Co.
 Ltd. Event Consultants.
-Together with the planning team, she shares her tips on how to pick the right wedding caterer and things that you should ask/discuss/go-over with your potential wedding planner.
+Together with the planning team, she shares her tips on picking the right wedding caterer and things that you should ask/discuss/go over with your potential wedding planner.

-Hiring a wedding planner might be one of the best decision in the lead up to your big day.
+Hiring a wedding planner might be one of the best decisions in the lead-up to your big day.
 Not all wedding planners are the same.

-It is essential to know what each wedding planner has to offer and finding the right wedding planner means to do the research.
+It is essential to know what each wedding planner offers, and finding the right wedding planner means doing the research.